What is an Injunction?

-An injunction is an order by a civil court commanding someone to carry out some specific act or, more usually, not to do some specific act.
+An injunction is an order by a civil court requiring someone to carry out some specific act or, more usually, not to do some specific act.
 If the party disobeys the court, that is a civil contempt of court and the court can order them to be imprisoned, or fine them, or order their assets to be seized.

 In many cases where someone commits a legal wrong the court will simply order them to pay the other party a sum of money as compensation.
 But there are some circumstances where an award of money is not really adequate to do justice in the case and, in such cases, the court may issue an injunction - sometimes there is both an injunction and an award of money.
 An example where money would be inadequate would be a case where someone, with no right to do so, is constantly driving over someone else's land.
-There may be some wear and tear to the land for which the owner would like compensation but if the driver is allowed to continue driving over the land providing he pays compensation, that would not be justice.
-The main thing the land owner wants, and is entitled to, is an injunction to stop the trespass, by the driver, onto his land.
+There may be some wear and tear to the land for which the owner would like compensation but if the driver is allowed to continue driving over the land providing they pay compensation, that would not be justice.
+The main thing the land owner wants, and is entitled to, is an injunction to stop the trespass, by the driver, onto their land.

 Normally, before a court makes an order (such as an award of money or an injunction) there has to be a trial, and before there is a trial, the parties have to prepare for the trial, by completing a number of stages according to a court-ordered timetable.
 This whole process - known as a Claim - can take up to a year (or more in complex cases) and is designed to ensure that the court can reach the right decision with the available evidence, with each side having fair notice of what the other side is claiming and what evidence they will be relying on, so that each side has an opportunity to test the evidence and make their case to the court.
 So if there is a dispute as to whether someone has a "right of way" which entitles them to drive over someone else's land, it may take a year (say) from the issue of the Claim form until a judge, having carefully heard all the evidence, decides who wins - i.e. whether there is a right of way or not.